eumel8/nagios/README.md

 You can register for Twilio services on https://www.twilio.com

 This version doesn't use exported resources in puppet.
-So all hosts must configured in an array:
+So all hosts must configured in a hash:

-    'nd.beispiel.de' => {
+nd => {
-      nagios => {
+      'ab.beispiel.de' => {
         'ip'       => '192.168.0.100',
         'domain'   => 'beispiel.de',
         'services' => {